Information Science • Offshore Survey • Search & Rescue • Marine Tech

 Takeaways and Next steps

-Most user testing was centered around which resources were most lacking in the current infastructure.
-Overwhelmingly, the takeaway was that many students are not aware of resources at their disposal including councelling and curriculum options, meaning our initial prototype was already proving to be useful.
+Most user testing was centered around which resources were most lacking in the current infrastructure.
+Overwhelmingly, the takeaway was that many students are not aware of resources at their disposal including counseling and curriculum options, meaning our initial prototype was already proving to be useful.
 Our next steps are to finish the refined prototype, tighten the flow through the tool based on the latest user sticking point findings, and prepare a polished final build for handoff/demo.

 Links and demo: View here